 Before the end of the year, we felt the Lord leading us to establish a Christian school.
 Plans were set in motion to establish a Christian school in China Town.
 But in February (1986), Dr. David McClure, then President of Grace Christian Academy, invited us to assume the administration of the school.
 Through a miraculous set of circumstances, the Lord provided the finances to assume the administration by June 1986.
 It was clear that Christian education would be one of the primary vehicles to carry the message of God's love to the people of the Northern Mariana Islands.

 We started our first school year in 1986 with sixty-five students on our Saipan campus with a team of nine staff.
-Today there are Grace Christian Academy campuses on the three main islands (Rota, Tinian and Saipan) of the Northern Marianas.
-Over the last twenty years, over a thousand students have attended Grace Christian Academy schools.
+Over the years, thousands of students have attended Grace Christian Academy.

 Today, it is considered one of the premier educational institutions in the Northern Marianas and our students have consistently done very well in interscholastic competitions and on several occasions taken home the top prize.
-Most of our students have gone on to college after graduation and many have excelled in universities in Hawaii, U.S. Mainland, Philippines, South Korea, and throughout Asia.
+Most of our students have gone on to college after graduation and many have excelled in universities in Hawaii, U.S. Mainland,

+Philippines, South Korea, and throughout Asia.
 We are very proud of our students' accomplishments.

-On October 2000, Grace Christian Academy became fully accredited with the Association of Christian Schools International.
-It has expanded its facilities to include a high school building, science and computer labs, a cafeteria, a campus library, and better access roads, as well as improved parking and playground areas.
+On October 2000, Grace Christian Academy became fully accredited with the Association of Christian Schools International (ACSI) and in 2019 dual accredited with the Western Association of Schools and Colleges (WASC) It has expanded its facilities to include a high school building, science and computer labs, a cafeteria, a campus library, and better access roads, broader curriculum, as well as improved parking and playground areas.